Disclosure: Visit Wichita hosted my trip to Wichita, Kansas. However, all opinions are my own.

 If you’re looking for a different type of art experience, consider stopping by the Ulrich Museum of Art on the Wichita State University campus.
 This free gallery space features a permanent collection as well as traveling exhibitions.

-The museum itself when closed for reinstallation when I visited.
-But it was a lot of fun to explore other works of art around the Wichita State campus.
+Even if you don’t go inside, it’s a lot of fun to explore the works of art around the Wichita State campus.
 In fact, the museum’s Martin H. Bush Outdoor Sculpture Collection has been rated one of the top collections of its kind by Public Art Review.
 I loved the way these outdoor sculptures were perfectly positioned within the campus’ landscaping, making it feel like each new piece was a hidden gem waiting to be uncovered.

 Don’t miss a photo op with Millie the Millipede, a cast bronze sculpture with some seriously fancy footwear.
 If you’re visiting the Ulrich Museum of Art, you can find Millie directly across the street surrounded by blooming flowers and exotic foliage.